In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 The Pag-ibig MP2 (Modified Pag-ibig II) is a government-guaranteed voluntary savings program that allows you to save and earn tax-free dividends.
 It is managed by the Home Development Mutual Fund (HDMF) or commonly known as Pag-ibig.

 According to Pag-ibig, the average dividend from 2015 to 2017 was 6.96% per year.
-Earning your first million through the MP2 program requires you to save at least P5,988.49 per month for the next 10 years.
+Earning your first million through the MP2 program may require you to save at least P5,988.49 per month for the next 10 years.
+Here’s a guide on how you can maximize your Pag-ibig MP2 savings program.

 7. SSS PESO Fund